Introduction to OSHA

 States covered: AK, ID or, WA

-Twenty-seven states and territories administer their own “state plans” under authority granted by OSHA according to the OSH Act after approving the state’s application.
-Four of these states have only public sector coverage while federal OSHA retains private sector jurisdiction.
+Twenty-eight states and territories administer their own “state plans” under authority granted by OSHA according to the OSH Act after approving the state’s application.
+Fix of these states have only public sector coverage while federal OSHA retains private sector jurisdiction.
 A list of all state plan program follows:

 Juneau, AK 99801-1149